xrdocs-staging/8000/_blogs/Cisco-8000-QOS-architecture.md

 Cisco 8000 is powered by Silicon One Network Processing Unit(NPU) which is evolving since 2019 , started with **10.8T** capable 1st generation and **51.2T** capable 3rd generation already rolled out in deployment.

-Cisco 8000 router series has 3 form factors, Fixed, Centralised and Distributed Line card systems. there are many variants with different throughput capacity and port configurations already shipping in the field.
+Cisco 8000 router series has **3 form factors**, Fixed, Centralised and Distributed Line card systems. there are many variants with different throughput capacity and port configurations already shipping in the field.
 There are different Cisco 8000 router variants addressing different roles in the network primarily Service Provider domain and Webscaler / Data Center domains.

 This document is targeted to help those readers who is interested in understanding below topics,
 - SiOne NPU architecture